About the Journal

 Focus and Scope

 The Winners journal is a semiannual journal, published in March and September.
 Our journal focus and scope is publishing multidiscipline research in economics, business, management, and information system.
 The first publication is in 2000.
 The journal contents are managed by the Business Business School under the coordination of The Research and Technology Transfer Office (RTTO), Bina Nusantara University.
-The University partially supports the operation of the journal.
+Our journal is collaborated with Forum Manajemen Indonesia (FMI).
+The university partially supports the operation of the journal.
 Thus, all articles in the journal are available to the public for free.
 However, all submitted articles will be subjected to the standard peer-reviewing process by experts.

 The objective of the journal is to provide a forum for lecturers, researchers, students, and practitioners to present their multi-discipline research in economics, business, management, and information system.
-Our journal has been indexed by World Catalogue, Bielefeld Academic Search Engine, Google Scholar and Indonesian Publication Index.
+Our journal has been indexed by SINTA 3, Directory of Open Access Journals (DOAJ), Academic Research Index (Research BIB), Microsoft Academic Search, Garda Rujukan Digital (Garuda), Bielefeld Academic Search Engine (BASE), World Catalogue (WorldCat) and Google Scholar, and Indonesian Research Repository (Neliti).

 Peer Review Process